dreamcatcher-tech/network/Inbox/2023-12-18 0901 HAL with stuck loop.md

 The ranking of the strength between the stucks and the helps is continually assessed in the background, and each consumption feeds back a relevance.

+So the tooling to be able to cherry pick the retrievals that were pulled up should be available to the users as a form of submitting helps.
+Help may be actually a redirection to existing solutions, or a clarification process for the AI to run to transform the question such as be able to fit a template, or call some code that then transforms the problem.
+Multiple people with conflicting solutions should be averaged out some how, and this averaging behavior expressed to the consumer.

+We might run the user query directly thru the stuckloop to see if we get a strong enough hit.
+Only if it fails to hit, do we use AI to modify it so it gets stronger hits.

+## Talking to AINodes
+The distinction is not as strong any more, with a relaxed binding to the artifact layer.

+## Goal breakdown
+This is only needed to improve the performance of the query.
+We might store goals in order to come back to them when stucks are solved, or to show a list of completed ones as a way to measure goalrate.

+## Fundamental Feedback
 The fundamental process is to take the user input and retrieve a list of instructions that can be used to complete the task.

-Each time we ultimately solve a stuck, we should include a genericized version So the goal of the goalie is simply to genericize / clean the data, then submit the stuck, then update the response once it thinks it was solved.
+Each time we ultimately solve a stuck, we should include a genericized version to be published so we can solve that again.
+So the goal of the goalie is simply to genericize / clean the data, then submit the stuck, then update the response once it thinks it was solved.
+Detecting when solved is important, as this is the assessor function.

-So the tooling to be able to cherry pick the retrievals that were pulled up should be Help may be actually a redirection to existing solutions.
-Multiple people with conflicting solutions should be averaged out some how, and this averaging behavior expressed to the consumer.
+This takes the huge load off us to get the system right, and it is really an ever growing training set.
+We leverage that the user actually wants to get their task completed - they are not malicious.

+## Engaging the stuckloop
+When we get back low confidence retrievals, then we should flick over to the stuckbot, which is an expert at getting out a good quality stuck.
+If during clarification a suitable solution is found, it will flick back to the applicator, which is an expert at following the directions from the helps.

 ## Phasing
 1. stuck loop with manually generated helps to start